xregistry/spec/core/spec.md

   MUST be generated
-- since `RESOURCE` and `RESOURCEBase64` are special attributes that will only appear in the Resource's serialization when requested, this update operation MUST interpret their absence from the request (when `RESOURCEUri` is also not present) as a request to leave the Resource contents unchanged.
+- since `RESOURCE` and `RESOURCEBase64` are special attributes that will only appear in the Resource's serialization when requested, this update operation MUST interpret their absence from the request (when `RESOURCEUrl` is also not present) as a request to leave the Resource contents unchanged.
   However, if any of those 3 attributes are in the request then it MUST be interpreted as a request to update the contents of the Resource appropriately.
 A value of `null` for any of them MUST be interpreted as a request to delete the contents.
-If none of those 3 attributes are in the request, but the `RESOURCEUri` attribute is set on the server then it MUST be interpreted as a request to delete the attribute
+If none of those 3 attributes are in the request, but the `RESOURCEUrl` attribute is set on the server then it MUST be interpreted as a request to delete the attribute
-- at most, only one of `RESOURCEUri`, `RESOURCE` or `RESOURCEBase64` MAY be present
+- at most, only one of `RESOURCEUrl`, `RESOURCE` or `RESOURCEBase64` MAY be present
 - attributes not present in the request, or present with a value of `null`, MUST be interpreted as a request to delete the attribute (excluding the